 Getting a response after sending dozens of copies of your résumé out to employers seems like a miracle.
 You get a sense of relief from finally getting a response.
 That relief quickly can turn to dread when you realize you have to go in for a job interview.
 But it doesn’t have to be that way.
 Instead of focusing on how to impress the interviewer, you should concentrate on selling yourself.
 It’s your one opportunity to outshine the other candidates and show the part of yourself that’s not on your résumé.

 Before you even set foot in the door, start preparing.
 Do as much research as you can on the company, and even the person who will be interviewing you.
 These details are usually provided because you’ll need to know who to ask for when you show up.
 Search engines can help you find useful information.
-It should be easy to find a person’s LinkedIn profile to get a sense of who they are.
+It should be easy to look up a person’s LinkedIn profile and get a sense of who they are.
 You also want to get a sense of the company’s culture so that you know if you’ll be a good fit.

 Unpreparedness can be your downfall during the interview.
 Knowing information about the company that you’re interviewing for is great, but it’s equally important to have a strategy when going into a job interview.
 Business strategist Jenny Blake created a one-sheet that could help you formulate that strategy.
-It’s basically an outline of yourself — using the one-sheet can give you a general idea of talking points about yourself.
+It’s essentially an outline of yourself — using the one-sheet can give you a general idea of talking points about yourself.
 Whether or not you use the one-sheet, it’s good to know what to say to sound prepared and calm.

 Once you’re done with your preparations, it’s time for the interview.
 The way you present yourself will be the first thing the interviewer notices.
 The job interview begins before you have even said a word.
 They will take note of your dress, grooming habits, and body language.
 Everyone at the workplace will be watching you, from the security guard to the receptionist.
 Making a good first impression is important.